nighthawkcoders/APCSA/_pages/00_schedule.md

 </table>

 ## Exploring Java Algorithms and Data
-> By the end of this section students will be aware of all College Board requirements.
-Additionally, student will be immersed into PBL and preparing a N@tM project.
+> By the end of this section students will be aware of all the College Board Units.
+Additionally, student will be immersed in using Java as the backend of a Website project.
+This section will conclude the Trimester, including a final project for N@tM.

 <table>